 Gerald Vander Mey plays a significant role in the evolution of Clemson University's campus.
 As Director of Campus Planning, he and his department are tasked with the challenge of addressing long and short-term planning issues, as well as developing solutions to ever-changing demands of students, faculty and staff.

 Having worked for Facilities as a Project Manager for years, John McEntire is now responsible for managing both Capital Projects and Project Management.

-Tom Jones is our current Director of Custodial Services.
+Tom Jones is our Director of Custodial, Recycling, Solid Waste and Special Events.
 Tom's primary responsibilities as Director include planning and directing environmental management within University Facilities.
 He is also responsible for managing campus-based special project services and events.

 Tony Putnam joined Clemson University as Director of Utility Services in August 2008.
 Tony and his department's major responsibilities are efficient and effective operation and maintenance of the electrical, mechanical, potable and waste water treatment systems.
 The department is tasked with regulatory compliance of utility operations, planning utility infrastructure for future campus development and enhanced reliability, promulgating energy and water conservation initiatives, providing "living lab" opportunities for student and faculty collaboration, and evaluating sustainable energy alternatives.